 Awhile ago, I also heard about an incident between two people I know.
 There was alcohol consumed and some hooking-up done.
 Later though, the accounts varied.
 The girl says that she was taken advantage of.
 The guy says that she was perfectly conscious and never once stopped him or said no. The girl says a combination of inebriation and shock worked against her.

-And a few years ago, I was in a steady relationship with someone who wanted to go much farther and faster than I was comfortable.
+A few years ago, I was in a steady relationship with someone who wanted to go much farther and faster than I was comfortable.
 It caused a lot of problems for us.
 From the outside, it’s easy to say, “He was a jerk.
 You should have left him then.”
 But what makes it so difficult is that these moments don’t occur all the time.
 In a relationship, there are good moments of shared intimacy, laughter, fun and even love.
 And bedroom conflicts tend to get categorized with all other things that couples argue about.
-In this case, I gave in a lot of the times just to keep the peace.
+In this case, I gave in a lot of the time just to keep the peace.
 Those were the times when my Okays were really Nos.

 In a more recent relationship, I was shocked to hear my partner tell me, that he felt he couldn’t always say No to me.
 It was a conversation that changed our relationship.
-I never felt comfortable around him again, always worrying that I might be unknowingly transgressing into predatory behavior that men are usually accused of.
+I never felt comfortable around him again, always worrying that I might be unknowingly transgressing into the predatory behaviour that men are usually accused of.
 It opened a whole new dimension to an already complex issue.
 What about those times when a guy wants to say No?
 Is this solely a female prerogative?

 I carried a fair bit of guilt for a long time simply over being physically intimate, a fact that I think the guy used against me when he told me that this was road of no return.
 Even today, a lot of Indians believe in virginity, rape victim blame and condemning the sexually active as ‘promiscuous’.